Ghalamzan/Banking_Customer_Churn_Prediction/README.md

 ## Conclusion

-This study provides insights into banking customer behavior using clustering and classification techniques.
-The findings can be used to implement strategies aimed at minimizing customer churn, thereby reducing potential revenue loss and margin erosion.
+This study provides insights into banking customer behaviour using clustering and classification techniques.
+The findings can help implement strategies to minimize customer churn, reducing potential revenue loss and margin erosion.

 ## Contributing

-Feel free to contribute to this project by opening issues or submitting pull requests.
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

-For more information, please contact `ghalamzan6286@gmail.com`.
+For more information, please contact [ghalamzan6286@gmail.com](mailto:ghalamzan6286@gmail.com).